Why financial privacy matters

 Cross-border users

-Move value across borders instantly without the delays of legacy banks or the "wealth discovery" risks of transparent chains.
+Move value across borders without the delays of legacy banks or the "wealth discovery" risks of transparent chains.

 Builders and developers